-The City will continue to develop partnerships with mainstream and /or special-needs affordable housing developers that could result in set-asides in existing and planned low-income housing projects for extremely low-, very low-, and low-income households.
+The City will continue to develop partnerships with mainstream and specialneeds affordable housing developers that could result in set-asides in existing and planned low-income housing projects for extremely low-, very low-, and low-income households to facilitate housing mobility, increase housing resources and assist in alleviating overpayment and overcrowding which may result from a lack of affordable housing opportunities.
 These partnerships may include incentives (such as expedited processing, fee waivers, and density bonuses) provided by the City to facilitate the set-asides for planned low-income units and actively cooperating with the owners of existing units to secure appropriate federal funding necessary to maintain existing affordability.
-The City will take subsequent action, as appropriate, to make the development of such units more financially feasible including providing financial incentives, such as reducing, waiving, and/or deferring fees, where feasible, offering fast track/priority processing and permit streamlining, density bonuses, and flexibility in development standards.
+The City will take subsequent action, as appropriate, to make the development of such units more financially feasible including providing financial incentives, such as reducing, waiving, and/or deferring fees, where feasible, offering fast track/priority processing and permit streamlining with expedited processing for 100 percent affordable projects, density bonuses, and flexibility in development standards.
 The City will promote lower-income housing development incentives on the City's website, consistent with Chapter 9-72 of the Zoning Ordinance.
 The City will use HCD's housing resources website to locate available sites and potential funding sources as needed for the development of affordable housing.
-The City will conduct outreach to developers annually to discuss ways the City can assist in the development for lower-income households.
+The City will conduct outreach to developers annually to discuss ways the City can assist in the development for lower-income households and strive to collaborate on two affordable housing developments during the planning period.